PM insists there is ‘no alternative’ to staffing shortages as he denies crisis

 Boris Johnson has insisted there is “no alternative” to the problems stemming from staffing shortages as he faced criticism for denying that the UK is in crisis.

-The Prime Minister said on Tuesday he is “not worried” about the staffing shortages which have played a role in petrol pumps running dry and risk a mass pig cull and shortages this Christmas.
+The Prime Minister said on Tuesday he is “not worried” about rising prices and the jobs gap that have played a role in petrol pumps running dry and risk a mass pig cull and shortages this Christmas.

 Labour Party chair Anneliese Dodds said Mr Johnson “is so out of touch that he can’t see a crisis when it’s staring him in the face” as she highlighted teachers who could not get to school because they could not find petrol or those who will struggle after the Universal Credit cut.